The Acquisition and Leveraged Finance Review: United Kingdom

 Historically, parties tended to use industry forms reflecting well-established market practices to document the relevant facility agreement such as the Loan Market Association forms.
 However, more recently, favourable borrowing conditions, in part driven by competition from the US loan and bond markets, have led to the continued adoption of US 'covenant-lite' and bond market terms into European loans, particularly in sponsor-led transactions.

 i Regulatory matters

 Cash loans to businesses are largely unregulated in the UK, unlike consumer lending or residential mortgages.
 Therefore, providing a secured or unsecured loan to, or subscribing for a secured or unsecured debt instrument issued by, an entity that is incorporated or tax-resident in the UK is not considered a regulated activity and does not require any kind of banking or similar licence or approval.
 It is important to note, however, that because much of this activity is carried out by businesses that are regulated for other purposes (banks, investment firms), there may be broader regulation impacting them that may impact the terms of any loan.
-Similarly, borrowers who are themselves regulated may have restrictions on the nature or scope of security they can offer as a result of financial regulation impacting their business.
+Similarly, borrowers who are themselves regulated may have restrictions on the nature or scope of security they can offer as a result of financial regulation impacting their business (in particular, regulatory capital requirements).
 More complex forms of lending, such as arranging the issuance of, or transacting in, debt instruments that embed derivatives or underwriting a bond issuance would constitute regulated activities, requiring the financial institutions offering those services to comply with regulatory obligations.